uksrc-developers/PyProfQueue/ReadMe.md

 Where *node_exporter/node_exporter* is the executable for node_exporter, *prometheus/prometheus* is the executable for prometheus, and *prometheus/prometheus.yml* is the configuration file to be used for prometheus.

-For the sake of likwid, it needs to be installed or loaded in, in such a way that a user could run the following command without sudo rights:
+For the sake of likwid, it needs to be installed or loaded, in such a way that a user could run the following command without sudo rights:
 ```
-likwid-perfctr -g MEM_DP -f <executable>
+likwid-perfctr -g MEM_DP -t 300s <output directory> <executable> <options for executable>
 ```

 </details>